Irish Survivalist And Prepper Group

 o Create a basic tool kit that includes essential hand tools such as a hammer, pliers, screwdrivers, wrenches, utility knife, and a tape measure.
 These tools are versatile and can help with various tasks,

-If you want to join our Group please visit us on Facebook
+If you want to join our Group please visit us on Facebook or Chat with us on our Discord Server

 ISG